peterdesmet/muskrat-uvw-occurrences/README.md

-# muskrat-rato-occurrences
+# muskrat-uvw-occurrences
  rato data publication muskrat

-# MICA - Rato muskrat captures in East Flanders, Belgium
+# Mica - Muskrat Occurrences collected by UVW in The Netherlands

 ## Rationale

-This repository contains the functionality to standardize the data of _MICA - RATO muskrat captures in Flanders, Belgium_ to a [Darwin Core Occurrence](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
+This repository contains the functionality to standardize the data of _Mica - Muskrat Occurrences collected by UVW in The Netherlands to a [Darwin Core Occurrence](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).

 ## Workflow